Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Factorisation in the soft and collinear limits

 We now square the amplitude and we arrive at the following factorised expression for the emission of a soft real gluon

 where we have introduced the effective colour charge

+and the trace is taken over the colour indices.
 We note that the effective colour charge is a matrix which has in principle non-zero entries also away from the diagonal.
 It is easy to show using colour conservation that its structure noticeably simplifies in the case under consideration, because we only have two hard legs which carry colour:

 where all the above equalities are meant to hold when the matrices act on physical states.
 The effective colour charge turns out to be diagonal also in the case of three hard coloured legs, as we shall see in Sec.~\ref{sec:Zjet}, while with four or more hard partons a non-trivial matrix structure emerges.
-We point out for the interest reader that a general and rather powerful colour-operator formalism to deal with this issue exists~\cite{Catani:1985xt,Catani:1996vz,Catani:1996jh,Dokshitzer:2005ig,Dokshitzer:2005ek}.
+For the interest reader, we point out that a general and rather powerful colour-operator formalism to deal with this issue exists~\cite{Catani:1985xt,Catani:1996vz,Catani:1996jh,Dokshitzer:2005ig,Dokshitzer:2005ek}.
+Within this framework, we introduce colour-operators $T_i$ that enable us to write the QCD eikonal current as